Guest400123064/Treectory/README.md

 Our program is only compatible with python 3 for now and contains two test/show cases.
 `clone` or `download` the whole repository as zip file.

+Due to the upload limitation of Github, the visualization module(UE4 part) has to be downloaded from the following Google Drive link https://drive.google.com/open?id=1K5HhHaj8vBUi2Ef9qB38Sa0u655frgdS.
+After downloading, unzip this file and replace the original visual folder.

 ## Beta Test

 To see tree number decreases, run